muhammadfardaa/Traffic_Flow_Model_Multiclass_FIFO_CTM/README.md

 ## Limitations:
 The code is only for simulating a single one-lane link.
 More codes are needed to extend the model to represent merging, diverging, network, multiple lanes, and other road network components.
+I have been developing the codes for merging, diverging, and network to fulfil the 2nd and 3rd objectives of my study.
+Let me know if you are interested in those codes :D